JulioPDX/ccnp_enarsi_lab_manual/README.md

 ### Deploying

 The deploy file is nothing too fancy.
 Its just calling out certain roles that will take care of the configuration.
-There is a simple assert at the beginining to make sure the user passes in a lab variable.
+There is a simple assert at the beginning to make sure the user passes in a lab variable.
 This is where the individual lab folder comes in.
 When the user passes in the lab variable, Ansible will load the correct variable files to configure or destroy the nodes.

 ```yaml
 # deploy.yaml